PHYS3888/Tutorial_ComplexNetworks/README.md

 (we need to transpose `kOut` using `'` to match the dimensions for the sum).

-Recall that in a random network, there is a tight distribution about the mean degree.
+Recall that in a randomly connected (Erdos–Renyi) network, the degree is tightly distributed about the mean degree (a Binomial distribution, or Poisson in the large _N_ limit).
-If neurons connect at random, this would mean that most neurons will have a similar number of connections, with a tight spread around a mean value (a Binomial/Poisson distribution).
+So if neurons are connecting with each other randomly, this would mean that most neurons should have a similar number of connections, _k_.

 We can test this by plotting the degree distribution to see how connectivity is distributed across neurons: